-Source: Department of Planning Commercial Activity Survey 2007 and 2015
+Source: Department of Planning Commercial Activity Survey 2007 and 2015 a) Northern Sub-precinct

 As shown on Figure 3.5 and Table 3.4, other retail (RET) predominates in the Northern precinct.
 This reflects the location of many of the Town's automotive businesses.